 The results of the model show winds in Venus at a velocity around 100 m/s, which is roughly 60x faster than the solid planet.
 The simulation with 2 degrees reproduced strong winds that are largely consistent with the observations within the standard deviation.
 This represents a great success for the OASIS platform since 3D GCM simulations of the Venus circulation are very challenging (Sanchez-Lavega et al. 2017).

 Temperature brightness from OASIS and observations from Venera 15 (Zasova et al. 2004).
 The solid lines are results from observations at different regions in the atmosphere (Zasova et al. 2004).
-The main absorption features from CO2, H2O, SO2 and H2SO4 are indicated in the figure.
-The blue and red points are results from OASIS with a space resolution of 2 and 4 degrees respectively.
+The main absorption features from CO2, H2O, SO2 and H2SO4 are indicated in the Figure.
+The blue and red points are results from OASIS with a spatial resolution of 2 and 4 degrees respectively.
 The model results correspond to globally averaged values of the temperature brightness for different wavelengths.
-The uncertainties of the model values is the standard deviation of the globally averaged values.
+The uncertainties of the model values are the standard deviation of the globally averaged values.